 In this lesson we introduced DBT, explained how it is different to traditional approaches to ETL, and how it adds value to data teams.

-We also looked at how DBT adds rigour by supporting software development practices such as source control, modularity, testability and improved collaboration.
+We also looked at how DBT adds rigour to the Data Engineering process, by supporting software development practices such as source control, modularity, testability and improved collaboration.

-In the next lesson we will begin using the DBT CLI and configure our first project.
+In the next lab we will begin using the DBT CLI and configure our first project.